vsouza/awesome-ios/README.md

 * [Viperit](https://github.com/ferranabello/Viperit) - Viper Framework for iOS.
 Develop an app following VIPER architecture in an easy way.
 Written and tested in Swift.
 * [Reactant](https://github.com/Brightify/Reactant) - Reactant is a reactive architecture for iOS
 * [YARCH](https://github.com/alfa-laboratory/YARCH-Examples) - More clean alternative to VIPER with unidirectional data flow (flux-like).
+* [iOS-Viper-Architecture](https://github.com/MindorksOpenSource/iOS-Viper-Architecture) - This repository contains a detailed sample app that implements VIPER architecture in iOS using libraries and frameworks like Alamofire, AlamofireImage, PKHUD, CoreData etc.

 ## ARKit